-Reasonable accommodations will be made if they would allow a person with disabilities to effectively participate in the law school program.
+Reasonable accommodations will be made for anyone with disabilities to effectively participate in the law school program.
 Reasonable accommodations may include:

 - 1. A change in the law school program, so long as it does not alter the program's fundamental nature; - 2.
 Structural modifications (i.e., ramps, wide doorways, accessible bathrooms); - 3.
 Providing modified equipment (i.e., braille keyboard on a word processor); and/or - 4.
 Providing aids such as interpreters or readers.